-But what he did is no excuse for what Cosmo Kramer did in that episode of Seinfeld.
-He had no right to hit him with a pitch at that fantasy camp.
+But the bad things Joe has done are no excuse for what Cosmo Kramer did in that episode of Seinfeld.
+He had no right to hit Joe with a pitch at that fantasy camp.
 For crying out loud, Joe was 52 years old!
 You don’t plunk a 52-year-old man!
 (Seinfeld co-creator Larry David would write his name into 2 more episodes, and into 2 of Curb Your Enthusiasm.
 He's also been mentioned on The Golden Girls, The Sopranos, The West Wing and Rescue Me.)

 Tony Conigliaro was a very similar player in Boston, but his career was curtailed by injury as much as by wasting his talent.
 New England fans have often suggested that, had he stayed healthy, Tony C would have been their Mantle.
 But now that Tony C is dead, and the Boston press no longer has to protect the popular, handsome, ethnic local boy, some less-than-savory details about his life have come out.
 Perhaps Sox fans should consider that Conigliaro, rather than their Mantle, could have become their Pepitone.

-There was also a famous musician born on this day, name of John Lennon.
+There was also a famous musician born on this day, in Liverpool, England, named John Winston Lennon.
 He would end up living in New York as well.
 I could swear that I once saw a picture of him wearing a Yankee cap, but I can't find it online.

 Apparently, Pepitone didn't listen to Lennon, who seemed to believe that "All You Need Is Love."
 What Pepitone could have been, we can only "Imagine."
 (And, yes, I know there’s a Christian rock song titled "I Can Only Imagine.")

 The 1944 Orioles won the Pennant of the International League, despite Oriole Park having burned down on the 4th of July, necessitating a move to Municipal Stadium, a football stadium a few blocks away.
-While the Cards were dusting off the Browns, a crowd of 52,833, then a record for a minor league game, sees the Orioles fall to the Louisville Colonels, 5-4 in Game 4 of the “Junior World Series.”
+At the exact same time that the Cards were dusting off the Browns, a crowd of 52,833, then a record for a minor league game, sees the Orioles fall to the Louisville Colonels, 5-4 in Game 4 of the “Junior World Series.”
 But the Orioles would win the series in 6 games.